 YES, THERE IS AN “EASY” NON-EXPENSIVE SOLUTION!

-Don’t do what most all modern day restorers and auto parts stores tell you or have not even heard of.
-After all, it has been 70 years since 6 volt systems were used on new vehicles.
-This is before most today were even born!
+Do not do what most modern-day restorers and auto parts stores tell you or have not even heard of.
+After all, it has been 70 years since 6-volt systems were used on new vehicles.
+This is before most of today's people were even born!

 THE ANSWER: